zedstarr/MC400_ROM/software/README.md

 Archive collection of some of the known software released for the Psion MC range (SIBO variants only - MC200 & MC400) - both official Psion (MC Word, Sheet), unofficial (MC Missile game), and random other stuff ;-)

+Twitter (now defunct) and email clients running with the aid of an attached Linux computer (e.g.Raspberry Pi) can be found at https://github.com/zedstarr/PsiPi